marcindulak/gpaw-on-aws/README.md

 stored in `~/Virtualenvs/project/credentials.csv`.

 CfnCluster creates by default `~/.cfncluster/config` based on the provided answers with insecure file permissions.
-Move the file into the virtualenv and fix the permissions:
+Move the file into the virtualenv project directory and fix the permissions:

     $ mv ~/.cfncluster/config .
     $ chmod 400 config